genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/container.rst

     * *height*: Set the height of the container.
 MANDATORY if the container is the father container (example: height='100px')
     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
 For more information, check the :ref:`genro_hidden` documentation page
     * *visible*: if False, hide the widget (but keep a place in the :ref:`genro_datastore` for it).
 For more information, check the :ref:`genro_visible` documentation page

+    You can obviously add :ref:`genro_css` to your containers.

 **Footnotes**